mehedi8gb/email-microservice/README.md

-# Apex365 Backend API
+# Email Microservice Backend API

-This is the backend API for the Apex365 project built with Laravel 11, providing features like authentication, role-based access, and various resource management systems for handling institutions, courses, academic years, and more.
+This is the backend API for the Email Microservice project built with Laravel 11, providing features like authentication, role-based access, and various resource management systems for handling institutions, courses, academic years, and more.

 ## Prerequisites